Insality/defold-event/README.md

 - **Global Events**: Create and subscribe global events that can be triggered from anywhere in your game.
 - **Queue**: Create queue instances to queue events until they are handled by subscribers.
 Unlike regular events which are immediately processed, queued events are stored in a queue until they are explicitly handled.
 - **Global Queues**: Create and subscribe global queue instances that can be accessed from anywhere in your game.
-- **Promise**: A+ Promise specification implementation built on top of the event system for asynchronous operations and chaining.
+- **Promise**: A promise implementation built on top of the event system for asynchronous operations and chaining.
 - **Logging**: Set a logger to log event activities.